SophieS9/SG-Python-Intro/Intro_Python.md

 ```
 This imports the "division" function from the future module which corrects division to "floating point" in Python 2.
 This is automatically implemented in Python 3.

-NOTE!
+N.B.
 Python (and other programming languages) have limitions when using arithmetic functions on floating point (decimal) numbers.
 This is because of the way numbers are stored in binary which means that they are always just the closest estimation to the floating point.
 This post [HERE](https://docs.python.org/3/tutorial/floatingpoint.html) explains this a lot better although it does talk about binary!
 It's nothing to worry about today but it's something that you should be aware of.

 To be able to perfrom mathematical arithmetic on variables, they need to be of the same type.
 For instance, you can't add an integer and a string:
 ```